Recruiting Millennial Primary Care Physicians

 As seen in Becker’s Hospital Review.

 Where have all the primary care physicians (PCPs) gone?

 If your organization is experiencing greater difficulty attracting and retaining qualified PCPs, you’re part of a national trend.
 By 2025, there’s projected to be a shortfall of between 12,500 and 31,100 PCPs in the United States, according to a new study by the Association of American Medical Colleges.

-    This projected shortage is alarming, given the significant clinical and business impact of PCPs.
+This projected healthcare workforce shortage is alarming, given the significant clinical and business impact of PCPs.
 Not only do PCPs serve as hubs of patient care, they also generate more revenue for hospitals, per physician, than do specialists.
 On average, each PCP delivers $1.6 million in annual net revenue to his or her affiliated hospital, according to a 2013 report by physician recruitment firm Merritt Hawkins.
 Additionally, a 2004 Medicare study by Baicker and Chandra demonstrates that regions with “relatively more general practitioners have both higher rates of use of effective care and lower spending.”
 Securing optimal levels of PCP resources will become imperative strategy for organizations, given the new value-based reimbursement models and the Institute for Healthcare Improvement’s Triple Aim goals.